AgainPsychoX/Kingmaker-MoreVoiceLines/README.md

 ### To-do

++ Add detecting missing dialogues to the mod; save to file and keep showing "notification" on the mod settings asking user to upload their logs/update the mod.
 + Replace dialogues referencing player character name by something more generic (for now it's fixed to use my character Elizabeth).
 + External audio player
-    + Ensure single instance
+    + Ensure single instance (already can be done by the game-side)
 	+ Kill after game exits
 	+ Allow restart while in-game?
-+ Make write up about my endeavours AI generating voice, include scripts used too.
-+ Release first version (with Jaethal AI generated voice).
+WIP
 + Add pitch setting
 + Add speed setting
 + Allow skip part of the voice line using space, if possible using speed up